-Capital expenditures for our LNG terminals and pipeline projects were \$4.2 million, \$112.3 million and \$583.9 million in2010, 2009 and 2008, respectively.
+Capital expenditures for our LNG terminals and pipeline projects were \$4.2 million, \$112.3 million and \$583.9 million in 2010, 2009 and 2008, respectively.
 Our capital expenditures decreased in 2010 and 2009 as a result of the substantial completion of the construction of the Sabine Pass LNG terminal in September 2009.
-Our capital expenditures decreased in 2008 as a result of the winding down and completion of the construction of the Sabine Pass LNG terminal and the Creole Trail Pipeline.
+Our capital expenditures decreased in 2008 as a result of the winding down and completion of the construction of the initial phases of the Sabine Pass LNG terminal and the Creole Trail Pipeline.